Jennifer Lopez Wears Denim Boots That Make It Look Like Her Pants Fell Down

-Jennifer Lopez wore thigh high boots, but they made it look like her pants fell down—and they kind of did.
-Lopez showed off her slouchy boots from Versace’s Resort 2019 collection while walking in New York City earlier this week this week.
+Jennifer Lopez wore thigh high boots, but they made it look like her pants fell down — and they kind of did.
+Lopez showed off her slouchy boots from Versace’s Resort 2019 collection while walking in New York City earlier this week.
 The 49-year-old World of Dance judge wore an oversize white long-sleeved shirtdress, big sunglasses, diamond hoops, and a “Jennifer” nameplate necklace around her neck, but fans were focused on the dramatic boots from the Italian label which looked like a pair of dad jeans down low.

-Lopez’ over-the-knee denim boots look like a pair of jeans complete with pockets on the back side and loopholes at the top.
+Lopez’s over-the-knee denim boots look like a pair of jeans complete with pockets on the back side and loopholes at the top.
 There’s even a belt slipped through each jeans-leg boot.
 Suffice it to say, the look confused a lot of people.

-Fans hit social media to comment on the new look as a pants-less Lopez her way to MTV Studios for Video Vanguard Award business.
+Fans hit social media to comment on the new look as a pants-less Lopez made her way to MTV Studios for Video Vanguard Award business.

 While some fans described the denim boots as “ugly” and “bizarre,” others pondered the question, “Would ya?”
 A few confused fans said they hoped Lopez was getting paid to wear the unusual boots.